jean-pierreBoth/annembed/README.md

 ## *The crate is still in a preliminary state*

-Currently the approximated SVD and a first version of the embedding (with possible hierarchical inittialization) and dimension estimation are implemented.
-But the mnist examples shows how to run the embedding, even in this (preliminary) state.

 It will provide a single-linkage hierarchical clustering function and an implementation of the Mapper algorithm using the C++ **Ripser** module from U. Bauer.

 ## Building